-Many privacy preserving location-based services techniques have been proposed (e.g., [8, 57]).
+Many privacy preserving location-based services techniques have been proposed (e.g., [8, 59]).
 K-anonymity was first defined to protect privacy for LBS.
-Dummy locations [57] and cloaking region [8] have been utilized for anonymity.
+Dummy locations [59] and cloaking region [8] have been utilized for anonymity.
 However, these methods are highly vulnerable to background knowledge attacks.
-Another type of techniques design cryptographic protocols [52] to securely perform LBS computations.
+Another type of techniques design cryptographic protocols [54] to securely perform LBS computations.
 However, both computational costs and communication overheads might be very high.
+Differential privacy is a privacy notion that protects the privacy against arbitrary prior knowledge known to the adversaries.
+There are many differential privacy works to solve optimization problems and find optimal mechanisms under different scenarios [29, 33].

-More recently, rigorous privacy notion differential privacy (DP) has also been applied to LBS applications [33, 34, 41, 44].
-For instance, a synthetic data generation technique [44] was proposed to publish statistical information about commuting patterns (including locations) with DP guarantee.
-Moreover, a quadtree spatial decomposition technique [34] has been used to ensure DP in a database with location pattern mining capabilities.
+More recently, rigorous privacy notion differential privacy (DP) has also been applied to LBS [35, 36, 43, 46].
+For instance, a synthetic data generation method [46] was proposed to publish statistics about commuting patterns (including locations) with DP guarantee.
+Moreover, a quadtree spatial decomposition technique [36] has been used to ensure DP in a database with location pattern mining capabilities.
 However, the DP model may not be suitable to real LBS applications in case that the users do not trust the server.

 The emerging LDP models enable private data collection by untrusted server, which provides stronger protection than the centralized DP models.
-It has been extended to privately collect different types of data (e.g., histogram [9, 25], social graphs [53], itemsets [58]).
+It has been extended to privately collect different types of data (e.g., histogram [9, 25], social graphs [55], itemsets [60]).
 Meanwhile, LDP has been successfully deployed in industry (e.g., Google [25], Apple [1], and Microsoft [18]).
-Recall that two works directly apply randomized response and unary encoding to collect workload-aware indoor positioning data [37] and generate synthetic locations [67] but result in poor utility.
+Recall that two works directly apply randomized response and unary encoding to collect workload-aware indoor positioning data [39] and generate synthetic locations [69] but result in poor utility.
 Moreover, several relaxed LDP notions have been proposed to protect location privacy [4, 13].
 Andrés et al. [4] relaxes the protection for locations within a radius via geo-indistinguishability.
 Chen et al. [13] relaxes LDP to PLDP which allows users to specify personalized privacy budgets for private location collection.
 However, they cannot ensure rigorous LDP and are also less accurate than our SRR.